MikeForde/medical-patients-main/README.md

 docker compose up -d  # starts only the db and redis services from the original docker-compose

 # 3. THEN, open the project in a VS Code Dev Container (requires Docker to be running) - there is already a devcontainer.json config

-# 4. Install Task (if not already installed on your system)
-./scripts/install-task.sh
+# This will set up python, npm/node, install the pip requirements, database migrations and install Task

-# 5. Run setup (creates .env and runs initializations like database migrations)
+# 4. Run setup (creates .env and runs initializations like database migrations) - some of this will already have been done by the devcontainer
 task init

-# 6. Start the development server
+# 5. Start the development server
 task dev

-# 7. Open the web interface in your browser
+# 6. Open the web interface in your browser
 # (For example, navigate to http://localhost:8000)

 ```